Advance Beneficiary Notice of Noncoverage (ABN) - JA DME

-An Advance Beneficiary Notice of Noncoverage (ABN) is a written notice the supplier gives to a Medicare beneficiary before providing items and/or services.
-An ABN must be issued when the health care provider (including independent laboratories, physicians, practitioners and suppliers) believes that Medicare may not pay for an item or service which is expected to be denied by Medicare based on one of the following statutory exclusions:
+An ABN is a written notice a supplier gives to a Medicare beneficiary before providing an item and/or service.
+It must be issued when the health care provider (including independent laboratories, physicians, practitioners, and suppliers) believes that Medicare may not pay for an item or service which is expected to be denied by Medicare based on one of the following statutory exclusions.

 - Lack of medical necessity

 - Prohibited, unsolicited telephone contacts

 - No supplier number

 - Denial of an Advanced Determination of Medicare Coverage (ADMC) request

 - Non-contract supplier furnishing an item listed in a Competitive Bid area

 An ABN gives a beneficiary the opportunity to make an informed decision prior to the item or service being provided to decide whether to receive it and accept financial responsibility (out of pocket or through another insurance) if denied by Medicare and serves as proof that the beneficiary had knowledge prior to receiving the item/service that Medicare might not cover.
 If the provider does not deliver a valid ABN to the beneficiary when required, the beneficiary cannot be billed for the service and the provider may be held financially liable.